isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 The participants will learn when a decentralised data architecture is appropriate.
 Further, they will learn about the four foundational principles of Data Mesh.

 ## Terms and concepts
-Data Mesh, Domain-driven Design, Domain Ownership, Data as a Product, Federated Computational Governance, Self-serve Data Platform
+Data Mesh, Domain-driven Design, Bounded Context, Context Mapping, Data as a Product, Product Thinking, Self-serve Data Platform, Federated Computational Governance, Team Topologies

-?
-Bounded Context, Context Mapping, Product Thinking, Team Topologies

 ## Learning goals

 LG X-1: Address the Issues of Centralised Data Architectures

-* The participants know and understand analytical vs. operational data models
+* The participants know and understand the distinction between analytical and operational data models.
-* The participants understand the scalability issues of central data teams
+* The participants understand the scalability issues of central data teams.
-* The participants understand the mismatch of a central data team and decentralised domain teams
+* The participants understand the mismatch of a central data team and decentralised domain teams.

 LG X-2: Domain Ownership

-* The participants know the concepts of strategic domain-driven design such as domains, subdomains, bounded contexts, and context mapping patterns.
+* The participants know relevant concepts of strategic domain-driven design such as domains, subdomains, bounded contexts, and context mapping patterns.
 * The participants understand that the responsibility of the analytical data and its quality is shifted from the central data team to the particular domain teams.
-* The participants know that domain teams own the analytical data.
+* The participants know that domain teams own their analytical data.
 * The participants know that domain teams serve the domain's analytical data to the rest of the organization.
-* The participants know the distinction between three Domain Data Archetypes: source-aligned, aggregate, and consumer-aligned data
+* The participants know the distinction between three Domain Data Archetypes: source-aligned, aggregate, and consumer-aligned data.
 * The participants understand the concept of polyseme as a shared concept across different domains.